Negotiating History: Contingency, Canonicity, and Case Studies

 Case studies, it seems, are beset by methodological challenges on every side.
 Historians operate from (often tacit) philosophical presumptions when they conduct historical inquiry and so, to begin with, any case studies available to philosophers are freighted with philosophical baggage.
 Philosophers then select, interpret, and apply historical cases in light of preexisting agendas.
 Thus, even if we ignore the problems with how historical case studies are constructed, their ability to sustain any reliable inferences remains dubious.
 In this section, we demonstrate that these methodological challenges are not special ones—they reflect the potential for bias that threatens any epistemic practice.

 Kinzel (2015a; 2016) argues against the use of case studies to arbitrate philosophical disagreements on the grounds that they are theory-laden, casting theory-ladenness as an insurmountable problem.
 If criteria are theory-laden, then we cannot say which criteria for historical case construction are best; all cases constructed in line with prevailing historiographical standards stand on equal footing.
 However, although individual historians will indeed tend to favor particular methodologies, and methodologies differ between historians, this does not imply that there is no way to resolve the tension.
 Instead, we can make arguments for one approach and against another, and we can evaluate these arguments from a metahistorical perspective.
 For instance, we might criticize an intellectual history for not taking sufficient account of social forces shaping historical actors’ motivations and actions.
 We could do this both by pointing to evidence about the case itself—for instance, showing that the “purely intellectual” factors are insufficient to explain a particular episode (see also section 4.3)—or by reference to more general arguments in support of the important role that social factors play in the history of science.
-The fact that we can and often do argue in this way undermines Kinzel’s claim that differing historical frameworks imply the impossibility of selecting between them.
+The fact that we can and often do argue in this way undermines Kinzel’s claim that theory-ladenness prevents the successful arbitration of competing historical claims.

-For example, if we examine the history of science and see that whenever theories change, entities are replaced entirely, we have a strong case against entity realism.
+For example, if we examine the history of science and see that whenever theories change, the new theory supposes entirely different entities to exist, we have a strong case against entity realism.
 But if we see that theories can change while beliefs in certain entities are retained, then we have a prima facie case for entity realism.
 Whether that case is strong does, indeed, depend on our theory of reference.
 But on the assumption that we have established a theory of reference, we can use the case to support or deny entity realism.
 For instance, if we establish a causal theory of reference on independent grounds, then we can argue that scientists really were talking about the same thing across theory change when using the word “electron”; mutatis mutandis for a descriptivist theory.
 But we should not choose our theory of reference to suit our needs.
 Doing so would be akin to cherry-picking data to support a favored scientific hypothesis.

 This is not to say that disagreements about how a case ought to be constructed, selected, or interpreted, or about the nature of reference, are easy to settle; on the contrary.
 But this situation is not unique: the fact that some philosophical debates last centuries does not itself entail that these debates will never be resolved.
 Rather, arguments for different positions in these debates must be carefully considered, and whatever stand we take, we should admit its fallibility.
 And a resolution might involve a nuanced approach, reflecting the complexity of the issues at hand.
 Similarly, the presence of divergent views, and the psychological difficulty of avoiding bias at every juncture, does not imply that we should give up.
 History, philosophy, and indeed most academic disciplines rely on careful, critical analysis to answer difficult questions, even if a firm answer is not immediately forthcoming.
 The response to methodological critiques, in short, is to exercise methodological care.